-On January 3, 2013, legislators in Rhode Island introduced identical bills in the House and Senate that would extend the freedom to marry to same-sex couples.
-On January 22, the House Judiciary Committee became the first legislative body in Rhode Island history to advance the freedom to marry when it moved the marriage bill to the House floor, and on January 24, the RI House voted overwhelmingly in favor of the bill.
+- January 22, 2013: The House Judiciary Committee becomes the first legislative body in Rhode Island history to advance the freedom to marry when it moves the marriage bill to the House floor.

-- Rhode Islanders United for Marriage is a broad coalition of people, organizations, and groups working to secure the freedom to marry for same-sex couples in Rhode Island.
-Freedom to Marry is proud to be a leading member of the coalition.
+- Rhode Islanders United for Marriage was a broad coalition of people, organizations, and groups working to secure the freedom to marry for same-sex couples in Rhode Island.
+Freedom to Marry was proud to be a leading member of the coalition.

-- Marriage Equality Rhode Island is the lead state organization in the fight for equal marriage for same-sex couples in Rhode Island.
+- Marriage Equality Rhode Island was the lead state organization in the fight for equal marriage for same-sex couples in Rhode Island.